linear/linear/e2e/smoke-cjs/README.md

 # Linear SDK CommonJS Smoke Test

-Verifies the SDK works as a CommonJS module across different Node.js and TypeScript versions.
+Verifies the ESM-only SDK can be loaded with `require()` from CommonJS across different Node.js and TypeScript versions.

+This also guards against top-level await in the SDK, which would make `require()` fail with `ERR_REQUIRE_ASYNC_MODULE`.

 ## Running locally